+2022/23

 Contents

-ABOUT THIS GUIDE
+ABOUT THIS GUIDE 3

-Α A CARER'S GUIDE
+A CARER'S GUIDE 4

-G ETTING HELP AND SUPPORT 10
+GETTING HELP AND SUPPORT 10

 Where to start 11

-Adult carer support plans and young carer statements 13
+Adult carer support plans and young carer statements 12

-Assessment for the person you care for 14
+Assessment for the person you care for 13

-Coming out of hospital 15
+Coming out of hospital 14

-Managing someone's affairs 16
+Managing someone's affairs 15

-Taking a break 17
+Taking a break 16

+Looking after yourself 17

 Equipment and technology 21

-Υ OUR FINANCES 24
+YOUR FINANCES 25

-Getting information on benefits 25
+Getting information on benefits 26

-Carer's Allowance 26
+Carer's Allowance 27

-Carer's Allowance Supplement 27
+Carer's Allowance Supplement 28

-Carer's Credit 29
+Carer's Credit 30

-Support for Young Carers 30
+Support for young carers 31

-Disability benefits for the person you are looking after 31
+Disability benefits for the person you are looking after 32

-Help with Council Tax 32
+Help with Council Tax 34

-Other financial help 33
+Other financial help 35

-Υ OUR WORK 35
+YOUR WORK 39

-Working carers 36
+Working carers 40

-Your rights in work 37
+Your rights in work 41

-Getting support 39
+Getting support 43

-DI DIRECTORY
+DIRECTORY 46

 About this guide

 Every year over 160,000 people in Scotland become carers, looking after family or friends who are older, disabled, have long-term conditions or are seriously ill.

-During the COVID-19 outbreak

-For the latest updates, please refer to our A-Z of changes to benefits, assessments and support - COVID-19.

-Please note that this guide was produced before the pandemic so you may also wish to see carersuk.org/coronavirus.

 At times, caring can bring many positives and rewards.
 There's nothing more natural and human than helping our loved ones get the most out of life.
 There's also nothing more difficult than focusing on someone else's needs without neglecting our own.
 Whether we're caring around the clock or balancing caring with work and family life, it can be exhausting.
 The 'system' can be bewildering.
 The emotions can be shattering.
-Carers Scotland is here to give you expert information and advice, to champion your rights and to support you in looking after your loved ones without putting your own life on hold.
 This guide is designed to outline your rights as a carer and the support available to you.
-Whatever challenges caring brings you, Carers Scotland is in your corner.
+We have produced separate versions of this guide for carers living in England, Wales and Northern Ireland because there are some differences in legislation, health and social care.
 However caring affects you, we're here.

-This icon means there is a factsheet available which you can download from our website or purchase a printed copy at our online shop shopcarersuk.org or call Carers Scotland on 0141 445 3070 A carer's guide Looking after someone can be tough.
+This icon means there is a Carers UK factsheet available to download for free from our website: carersuk.org/factsheets You can find our COVID-19 guidance at carersuk.org/coronavirus A carer's guide Looking after someone can be tough.
 Here are 10 of the key challenges that caring can throw your way...

 1 Getting the right advice and information... quickly!

 Caring can be extremely complicated, whether we're grappling with the benefits system or considering how to pay for care.
 Each strand is confusing but when all the strands are tangled, it can feel bewildering.
 Turning to an expert can help to unravel the most complex situation.

 "I was on the verge of a breakdown, and my family life was almost in crisis.
 I contacted the Carers UK Helpline and you gave me vital information that empowered me to challenge and win my case with my council."

-Coping with feelings of guilt When we're looking after someone, it's important to accept that guilt is normal and that we only feel it because we care.
+When we're looking after someone, it's important to accept that guilt is normal and that we only feel it because we care.
 Being able to talk to people who understand what we're going through and how we feel can help us handle our feelings of guilt better.
 "After the diagnosis, I was consumed with the thought that I could have done more.
 Why didn't I recognise the signs?
 I now accept that what has happened isn't anyone's fault.
-So now I don't say I feel guilty, I say I feel sad - an easier emotion to cope with.'
+So now I don't say I feel guilty, I say I feel sad - an easier emotion to cope with."